zxl010128/QuickPic/usability.md

 8. A toggle button for each postcard(to access the user like and comment).

-9. clear UI helps user to use easily.
+9. clear UI helps user to use easily.(Vlab has a slight difference with local chrome in design(like emoji))